Port wine: Styles

 Port from Portugal comes in several styles, which can be divided into two broad categories: wines matured in sealed glass bottles, and wines that have matured in wooden barrels.

 The former, without exposure to air, experience what is known as "reductive" ageing.
 This process leads to the wine losing its color very slowly and produces a wine that is smoother on the palate and less tannic.

 The latter, being matured in wooden barrels, whose permeability allows a small amount of exposure to oxygen, experience what is known as "oxidative" aging.
 They too lose color, but at a faster pace.
 They also lose volume to evaporation (angel's share), leaving behind a wine that is slightly more viscous.

 The IVDP (Instituto dos Vinhos do Douro e Porto) further divides ports into two categories: normal ports (standard ruby, three-year-old tawny, and white) and Categorias Especiais, special categories, which include everything else.

 Ruby

-The most common type, the ruby port is stored in tanks of concrete or stainless steel after fermentation, to prevent oxidative aging and preserve its bright red color and full-bodied fruitiness.
+The most common type, ruby port is stored in tanks of concrete or stainless steel after fermentation, to prevent oxidative aging and preserve its bright red color and full-bodied fruitiness.
 The wine is usually blended to match the style of the brand to which it is to be sold.
 The wine is fined and cold filtered before bottling and does not generally improve with age, although premium rubies are aged in wood from four to six years.